-Fourth, your church can host a Parents' Night Out, where they drop off their children at church for an evening of fun while Mom and Dad enjoy a dinner at their favorite restaurant.
-This is also a great opportunity to recruit the youth or college students of your church to help provide care for the kids.
+Fourth, a church can host a Parents' Night Out, where they drop off their children at church for an evening of fun while Mom and Dad enjoy a dinner at their favorite restaurant.
+This is also a great opportunity to recruit youth and/or college students to help provide care for the kids.

-Fifth, with college students or young professionals in your church, consider launching a mentorship-style program where they befriend and spend time with children and teens in your community.
+Fifth, with college students or young professionals, consider launching a mentorship-style program where they befriend and spend time with children and teens in the community.
 For young adults interested in pouring into the lives of kids and teenagers, this could be really impactful and meaningful.

-Sixth, another great way to get students in your church mobilized in adoption advocacy and support is fundraising.
+Sixth, another great way to mobilize a church around adoption advocacy and support work is through fundraising.
 Adoption is expensive, ranging between \$25,000 and \$50,000.
-In fact, the financial barrier to adoption is one of the most prominent standing between waiting children and families.
-When students volunteer their time to host a carwash, bake sale, or movie night, the funds they raise can be donated to a specific family in your church community or even to Show Hope in our efforts to support families in the adoption process.
+In fact, the financial costs to adoption is a prominent barrier standing between waiting children and families.
+Funds raised through a designated giving campaign could be donated to a specific family in a church or even to Show Hope in our efforts to support children and families on the adoption journey.
+Consider involving specific groups, like a small group ministry or the youth, and host a car wash or a bake sale.
+May is National Foster Care Month, and November is Adoption Awareness Month-so these would be ideal times for a giving campaign.

 As the Church, we have an amazing privilege to help bring hope and healing to children and families.
 It's not always a "one size fits all" model and can be messy and complex, but it's good work nonetheless.
-So will you join us in showing up and showing hope in supporting adoptive and foster care families in your church?